 Familiarity with computing and statistics is desirable.
 A fair background in linear algebra is highly recommended.
 The course is a condensed version of a regular MIT class with the same title, taught by Professor Morgan.
 The course has also been given at NASA, the University of the West Indies in Barbados, Sakarya University in Turkey, Stanford University, University of Science and Technology of China,the Cyprus Institute, and Texas A&M University.

-Recent and past participants in this course have come from: Air Force Office of Scientific Research (AFOSR), Amgen Inc., AT&T, BAE Systems, Bank of America, Boeing, Boehringer Ingelheim Pharmaceuticals, BP America, Cox Communications, Delphi, Dupont, Environmental Protection Agency, ExxonMobil Chemical, General Motors, Hitachi (Japan), Intel, Johnson & Johnson, Korea Power Co., Kraft Foods, Los Alamos Labs, Mathworks, Mayo Clinic, Merck & Co Inc, Motorola, Naval Research Laboratory, NTT (Japan), Nokia Research Center, Phillips Exeter Academy, Pioneer Investments, Polaroid Corporation, Sandia National Labs, Saudi Arabian Monetary Agency, University of Pennsylvania, University of West Indies, and the U.S. Air Force.
+Recent and past participants in this course have come from: Air Force Office of Scientific Research (AFOSR), Amgen Inc., AT&T, BAE Systems, Bank of America, Boeing, Boehringer Ingelheim Pharmaceuticals, BP America, Cisco Systems, Cox Communications, Delphi, Draper Laboratory, Dupont, EMC, Environmental Protection Agency, ExxonMobil Chemical, General Motors, Hitachi (Japan), Intel, Johnson & Johnson, Korea Power Co., Kraft Foods, Los Alamos Labs, Mathworks, Mayo Clinic, Merck & Co Inc, Merrill Lynch, Motorola, Naval Research Laboratory, New York University, NTT (Japan), Nokia Research Center, Phillips Exeter Academy, Philips North America, Pioneer Investments, Polaroid Corporation, Salesforce, Sandia National Labs, Saudi Arabian Monetary Agency, Toshiba Corporation, University of Pennsylvania, University of West Indies, the U.S. Air Force, and Verizon Wireless.

 The format of each day is generally the same: mornings are devoted to lectures while participants spend the afternoons running pre-programmed software based on the morning lectures.
 During the afternoons, we stop the class often to have a discussion of progress and to give helpful tips and suggestions.
 Participants can work singly or in pairs at the computer.